yieknee/yieknee.github.io/README.md

 - Build the Card component to display a single inspirational quote and optional emoji.
 - Build a `Board` component which renders a list of Cards from hardcoded data

+Note there is a package installed called [`emoji-dictionary`](https://github.com/IonicaBizau/emoji-dictionary) which you can elect to use to display the emojis listed.

 ## Wave 2

 In wave 2 you will add API functionality.